larslarsgard/nederland/_posts/2020-04-13-tufte-style-jekyll-blog.md

 ### Margin notes

-Margin notes{% marginnote 'mn-id-whatever' 'This is a margin note *without* a superscript' %} are similar to sidenotes, but do not display a superscript.
+Margin notes{% marginnote 'mn-id-whatever' 'This is a margin note *without* a superscript</span> are similar to sidenotes, but do not display a superscript.
 The *marginnnote* Liquid tags has the same two components as the *sidenote* tag.
 Anything can be placed in a margin note.
 Well, anything that is an inline element.
 Block level elements can make the Kramdown parser do strange things.
 On small screens, the margin notes disappear and this symbol: <span class="contrast ">&#8853;</span> pops up.
 When clicked, it will open the margin note below the content, which can then be closed with a similar click.
 The Markdown content has a similar sort of markup as a sidenote, but without a number involved:

 ```{{ "{% marginnote 'mn-id-whatever' 'This is a margin note *without* a superscript'" }} %}```